warmcat/libwebsockets/lib/secure-streams/README.md

 enough to wake the whole system from low power suspend so they happen on schedule.

+### `proxy_buflen`

+Only used when the streamtype is proxied... sets the maximum size of the payload buffering (in bytes) the proxy will hold for this type of stream.
+If the endpoint dumps a lot of data without any flow control, this may need to be correspondingly large.
+Default is 16KB.

 ### `metadata`

 This allows declaring basically dynamic symbol names to be used by the streamtype,